 The federal COBRA requirements only apply to employers with 20 or more employees.

-If your spouse works for a small employer (one that has less than 20 employees) federal COBRA coverage may not be available to you.
-If your spouse is self-employed or unemployed, you also may not be able to get federal COBRA coverage.
+If your spouse works for an employer that has less than 20 employees, federal COBRA coverage may not be available to you.
+If your spouse is self-employed or unemployed, you also may not be eligible for federal COBRA coverage.

 Many states have enacted “mini COBRA” laws that cover employers with less than 20 employees.
 So, even if the federal COBRA law doesn’t apply to you, a state COBRA law might.